jobial-io/sclap/README.md

 ```

 with a non-zero exit code.
 However, if you call it with --help, the application code will never run and the exception
-doesn't get thrown as expected:
+doesn't get thrown, as you would expect:

 ```
 > ExceptionExample --help